You want smart political talk without the meltdowns?

 Okay.

-No no one has ever been cured of what she has and with the lack of funding basically you all you get is parents like me who have had a kid with this starting organizations and coming up with money to carry on the research for him so that's why I wanted to call and you know advocate for research and if people just you know the more you know with kids nobody's nobody's against scientific research.
+And with the lack of funding, basically all you get is parents like me who have had a kid with this starting organizations and coming up with money to carry on the research for them.

 Most of the solutions for cancer are going to be found in the private sector, not with public money.

-Yeah, I mean, unless you've got a big corporation with a big problem.
+Yeah, I mean, unless you got a big corporation with a big problem, you know, big problems there like to get solved fast.

 But with such a small number of kids getting this, yeah, it's definitely something that doesn't get looked at as much.